BigFarma-Agrotech/BigFarma_Backend/README.md

 # BigFarma Backend API

-A production-ready FastAPI backend for BigFarma with Supabase integration, featuring comprehensive authentication, user management, and OTP verification.
+A production-ready FastAPI backend for BigFarma with comprehensive authentication, user management, and OTP verification system.

 ## Features